 The Dos and Don’ts of Sealing the Deck

-A backyard deck is the perfect platform for good times, but that wooden surface needs a proper sealant to protect it against the ravages of sun, rain, and temperature fluctuations.
-While you can hire a decking contractor to seal the surface, many homeowners opt to tackle the task—and save between about $550 and $1,260, according to HomeAdvisor.
-While sealing a wooden deck isn’t the toughest DIY project, there are definitely tricks and techniques that help ensure quality results.
-So consider these dos and don’ts for sealing a deck so you’ll get the job done right the first time.
+A backyard deck can be the perfect platform for good times, but a wooden surface needs a proper sealant to protect it against the ravages of sun, rain, and temperature fluctuations.
+While you can hire a decking contractor to seal the surface, many homeowners opt to tackle the task themselves—and save $551 to $1,292, according to HomeAdvisor.

 DO wait 30 days before sealing a new deck.

 If you’ve just built a new deck, you’re probably itching to finish the job by sealing it.
 But preservatives in the wood often require about 30 days’ dwell time before the deck can soak up the sealant.

 After a 30-day period, pour some water on your deck.
 If it beads up, the wood is still too wet to seal.
 If the water is absorbed, it’s ready to seal.
 Be sure to apply sealant as soon as the wood is ready.
 Leaving the deck exposed any longer increases the likelihood of damage from both ultraviolet (UV) rays and moisture.